atorralba/atorralba.github.io/_posts/2019-06-23-GoogleCTF2019_BobNeedsAFile.md

 Saved as: sploit
 ~~~

-We used port 2223 with our reverse shell to make sure the victim could go out through that port and no firewall would block us.
+**Note:** We used port 2223 with our reverse shell to make sure the victim could go out through that port and no firewall would block us.

 Once the malicious executable was set, we modified the exploit to deliver it instead of the default payload: